 Mount Sinai Children’s Center Foundation

-The Mount Sinai Children’s Center Foundation (CCF) was founded in 1989 to provide philanthropic support for the Jack and Lucy Clark Department of Pediatrics in the Icahn School of Medicine at Mount Sinai and Mount Sinai Kravis Children’s Hospital.
-Since its inception, the CCF has raised nearly $30 million for the children and families of Mount Sinai, primarily through its annual benefit.
-It is through the generous support and enthusiastic participation of our board members and friends that Mount Sinai Kravis Children’s Hospital has become one of New York City's preeminent pediatric care facilities.
+The Mount Sinai Children’s Center Foundation (CCF) was founded in 1989 to support children and families served by Mount Sinai Kravis Children’s Hospital and the Jack and Lucy Clark Department of Pediatrics in the Icahn School of Medicine at Mount Sinai.
+Since its inception, the CCF has raised more than $30 million for meaningful children’s health initiatives, primarily through its annual Benefit.
+It is through the generous support and enthusiastic participation of our board members and friends that Mount Sinai Kravis Children's Hospital has become one of New York City's preeminent pediatric care facilities.
+Mount Sinai has been caring for children and adolescents for more than 130 years, since Abraham Jacobi, MD, founded the first pediatric department within a hospital in New York City in 1878.
+Today, we continue that distinguished tradition of excellence at our Mount Sinai Kravis Children’s Hospital, which is consistently ranked as one of the top children’s hospitals in the country.

 Every year, the CCF raises most of its funds primarily through the annual Benefit.
 It is through the generous support and enthusiastic participation of our board members and friends that Kravis Children's Hospital has become one of New York City's preeminent pediatric care facilities.